Working at a fulfilling job is a dream most people share, including those with disabilities.

 - Work centers where residents develop vocational and social skills with the help of vocational staff with the goal of enhancing those skills for future integrated employment in the community.

-DADS Services for Integrated Competitive Employment
+HHS Services for Competitive Integrated Employment

 People with disabilities may face difficulty being accepted into integrated community settings.
 They may not be accepted or understood by others; they may have communications barriers, or be afraid of doing or saying the "wrong thing."
-DADS services can help people with disabilities overcome these difficulties.
+HHS services can help people with disabilities overcome these difficulties.

 Employment assistance helps people with disabilities obtain integrated competitive employment, while supported employment helps them maintain that employment.